gonzaferreiro/SES_Uruguay/README.md

 * Dataset cleaning
 * Binarization of some features
 * Firsts simple classification models
+* Model using new target created out of the income percentiles with ad-hoc function
-* PCA to reduce the number of features
+* PCA to reduce the number of features + modelling
 * Some clustering